Submitty/submitty.github.io/_docs/sysadmin/installation/system_customization.md

 ## Capture cron error messages

-To ensure the reliability of the various Submitty services, such as the WebSocket server, their health status is monitored and restarted hourly via the [sbin/repair_services.sh](https://github.com/Submitty/Submitty/blob/master/sbin/repair_services.sh) script run by the submitty_daemon user.
-This script leverages `systemctl` along with various health-check utility scripts to verify the active state of these core services, triggering a restart if an inactive state is detected.
+To ensure the reliability of the various Submitty services, such as the WebSocket server, their health status is monitored and restarted hourly via the [sbin/repair_services.sh](https://github.com/Submitty/Submitty/blob/master/sbin/repair_services.sh) script run by the `submitty_daemon` user.
+This script leverages `systemctl` along with various health-check utility scripts to verify the active state of these services, triggering a restart if an inactive state is detected.

 Service failures can occur for various reasons, including unhandled exceptions, memory leaks, port binding issues, or OS-level disruptions such as resource exhaustion.
 All failures are logged with their relevant timestamp, source, and last output within the `/var/log/services` directory for the given day in the format `YYYYMMDD.txt`.

 To disable this auto-repair mechanism, comment out the relevant line in the source `.setup/submitty_crontab` file within your repository.
 Since the crontab is auto-generated during installation, any changes must be followed by a re-run of `submitty_install` to persist them.

-**Note: This mechanism should only be disabled with caution in production environments.**

 ```bash
 # In .setup/submitty_crontab, comment out the repair_services.sh line: